-Nairobi, 16 October, 2020 / 10:08 PM
+Nairobi, 16 October, 2020 / 10:08 pm (ACI Africa).

 Religious leaders in Kenya have called for an inclusive national dialogue that would involve “all Kenyans” in view of defusing tensions that have characterized the political landscape in the East African nation.

 In a collective statement issued Friday, October 16, the leaders caution, if Kenyans “do not have an urgent change of heart, we risk experiencing widespread conflict and violence before, during and after the 2022 elections.”